Activities that Relieve Psychological Stress in PANS/PANDAS

 The impact of PANS/PANDAS extends beyond the child, profoundly affecting the entire family.

-Parents and siblings may experience:
+Parents and siblings may also experience the ripple effects including:

 • Heightened anxiety and worry about the child’s well-being